jkatofsky/mais-hacks-workshops-2025/frontend/presentation.md

 Isn't that nicer?

+### Connecting the form to JavaScript

+We then use JavaScript to interact with the "DOM" (Document Object Model) to save references to the relevant HTML elements.
+We temporarily log the text to the console to make sure everything is working.

+Later, we will use the value of `text` when we call the API.

 ### Calling the API

-Since this workshop is **strictly about frontend**, we're using the API that was already made in the backend workshop (for those who followed that workshop, you will need CORS enabled).
-But we will still do a quick refresher of how it works at a high level.
+Since this workshop is **strictly about frontend**, we're using the API that was already made in the backend workshop (for those who followed that workshop, the only modification to make things work here is that you will need [CORS enabled](https://fastapi.tiangolo.com/tutorial/cors/?h=cors)).
+But we will still do a quick refresher of how the API works at a high level.

 #### The API format